Alternating Differentiation for Optimization Layers: Alternating differentiation for optimization layers

 where {$\nabla_x^2 \mathcal{L}(x_{k+1}) = \nabla^2_{x}f(x_{k+1})^T+\rho A^TA+\rho G^TG$}, $\odot$ represents Hadamard production, ${\bf sgn}(s_{k+1})$ denotes a function such that ${\bf sgn}(s_{k+1}^i)=1$ if $s_{k+1}^i\geq 0$ and ${\bf sgn}(s_{k+1}^i)=0$ vice versa.

-We summarize the procedure of Alt-Diff in Algorithm 1 and provide a framework of Alt-Diff in Appendix \ref{appendix_a}.
+We summarize the procedure of Alt-Diff in Algorithm 1 and provide a framework of Alt-Diff in Appendix \ref{A}.
 The convergence behavior of Alt-Diff can be inspected by checking $\|x_{k+1}-x_k\|/\|x_k\| < \epsilon$, where $\epsilon$ is a predefined threshold.

-Notably, Alt-Diff is somehow similar to unrolling methods as in \cite{aistats2012:domke2012generic,Ng:foo2007efficient}.
+Notably, Alt-Diff is somehow similar to unrolling methods as in \cite{Ng:foo2007efficient,aistats2012:domke2012generic}.
 However, these unrolling methods were designed for unconstrained optimization.
 If constraints are added, the unrolling solutions have to be projected into a feasible region.
 Generally this projector operators are very computationally expensive.
 By contrast, Alt-Diff can decouple constraints from the optimization and only involves a very simple operation that projects the slack variable $s$ to the nonnegative orthant $s\geq0$.
 This significantly improves the efficiency of subsequent updates and reduces the overall computational complexity of Alt-Diff.
 Besides, conventional unrolling methods usually need more memory consumption as all the intermediate computational results have to be recorded.
 However, when updating (\ref{graditer}) continuously, Alt-Diff does not need to save the results of the previous round.
-Instead, it only saves the results of the last round, that is, the previous $\frac{\partial x_k}{\partial \theta}$ is replaced by the $\frac{\partial x_{k+1}}{\partial \theta}$ iteratively.
+Instead, it only saves the results of the last round, that is, the previous $\frac{\partial x_k}{\partial \theta}$ is replaced by the $\frac{\partial x_{k+1}}{\partial \theta}$ iteratively. {Besides, we show that the gradient obtained by Alt-Diff is consistent with the one obtained by the gradient of the optimality conditions implicitly.
+A detailed proof as well as the procedure for differentiating the KKT conditions is presented in the Appendix \ref{C}. }